spelunky-fyi/spelunkicons/README.md

 ## Building

-Copy textures from your extracted assest into `target/Textures`.
+Copy textures from your extracted assets into `target/Textures`.

 ```
 cargo build --release